Climate and Average Weather Year Round in Kingston Canada

 The muggier period of the year lasts for 3.0 months, from June 19 to September 19, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
-The muggiest day of the year is August 1, with muggy conditions 38% of the time.
+The month with the most muggy days in Kingston is July, with 9.7 days that are muggy or worse.

 The least muggy day of the year is March 1, when muggy conditions are essentially unheard of.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable